Black Star Square: Importance

-Black Star Square is a site for Ghana's Independence Day parade, which falls on the 6th of March every year.
+Black Star Square is a site for Ghana's Independence Day parade, which falls on 6 March every year.
 A particularly notable parade was the Golden Jubilee, which was Ghana's 50th anniversary of independence from British colonial rule.
-The Golden Jubilee celebration occurred on March 6, 2007 and it was led by President John Kuffour.
+The Golden Jubilee celebration occurred on March 6, 2007, and it was led by President John Kuffour.
 It also hosts all major national public gatherings and national festivals.
-Every visitor is free to take pictures of buildings, including the Black Star Gate.

 Structure

-In Independence Square are stands that can seat 30,000 people.
+In Independence Square there are stands that can seat 30,000 people.
 The square boasts three monuments that encapsulate the fight for independence and liberation.
-This includes the Independence Arch, the Liberation Day Monument, and the Black Star Gate, also known as the Black Star Monument.
+This includes the Independence Arch, the Liberation Day Monument, and the Black Star Gate, also known as the Black Star Monument.Also the origin of the blackstar signifying black hope was brought to light by doctor Kwame Nkrumah due to Marcus Garvey's shipping line known as the black star line.
 A statue of a soldier facing the Independence Arch symbolizes the Ghanaians who lost their lives fighting for Ghana's independence.